iamhritik/Asmath/README.md

 # Asmath
-Asmath is a program that extract texts from images and then save into a pdf file with the help of different modules.
+Asmath is a program that extract texts from images and then save into a pdf file.

 # Prerequisite
 - Python3.5